Landowners with natural resource concerns on their property are encouraged to visit

 We are pleased to help bring dollars into Thomas Co. to aid in soil and water

-During the past six years, the following dollar amounts have been distributed to local
+During the past five years, the following dollar amounts have been distributed to local

 landowners and producers.